kovarjan/talk2crm/README.md

 **talk2api** is an open-source voice and natural language assistant that lets users interact with APIs — Currently supports CRM workflows — using simple voice commands.

-💬 _“Add a new contact named Jan Novák from Acme.”_
+💬 _“Add a new contact named Jan Novák from Acmark”_
 📇 _“Show deals closing this month.”_
 📞 _“Log a call with Petra about the marketing campaign.”_